LalitKolhe0/BillyBot/README.md

 ## Future Enhancements

 1. Option for selecting models or LLMs through API integration
-2. Identity access management - User Role definition
+2. Identity access management - User Role definition (enterprise structure, personal structure)
 3. Settings or Configuration pages for this
 4. Cloud VectorDB
 5. Folder to upload docs (Or List of docs uploaded can be seen)